cyanidecupcake/fab-moments-handbook/session2.md

 This session we will be focusing on planning out our project.
 This involves deciding what our HOME will look like, as well as setting deadlines and appointing tasks to each group member.

+## Assigning Roles

-If they have not done so already, students should assemble into their groups.
+*If they have not done so already, students should assemble into their groups. *

 Within your group you must decide and record: